 Now Let’s Create NAT Policy:

-Above screenshot lists the network addressed required to complete case-1 only
+The above screenshot lists the network address required to complete case-1 only

-Now go to Security policy and create security policy for the NAT rule.
+Now go to Security policy and create a security policy for the NAT rule.

 Below is the security policy you configured, which is against number 3.
-Please refer below screen shot for reference.
-As the security policy and other configuration is in place, we are good to commit the configuration.
+Please refer below screenshot for reference.
+As the security policy and other configurations are in place, we are good to commit the configuration.

-Verify your result for case 1, it should be like below successful result.
-Try Telnet, SSH and HTTPs by yourself for same IP address.
+Verify your result for case 1, it should be like the below successful result.
+Try Telnet, SSH, and HTTP by yourself for the same IP address.

 Case-1 completed.